agardiner/batch-kit/README.md

-- A facade over the Log4r and java.util.logging log frameworks, allowing sophisticated logging with colour output to the console, and persistent output to log files and the database.
+- A facade over the Log4r and java.util.logging log frameworks, allowing sophisticated logging with colour output to the console, and persistent output to log files and to a database.

-- A configuration class ({Batch::Config}), which supports either property or YAML-based configuration files.
-The {Batch::Config} class extends Hash,
+- A configuration class ({BatchKit::Config}), which supports either property or YAML-based configuration files.
+The {BatchKit::Config} class extends Hash,
   providing:

-    + __Flexible Access__: keys are case-insensitive, can be accessed using either strings or symbols, and can be accessed using Batch::Config#[] or accessor- style methods
+    + __Flexible Access__: keys are case-insensitive, can be accessed using either strings or symbols, and can be accessed using BatchKit::Config#[] or accessor-style methods
     + __Support for Placeholder Variables__: substitution variables can be used in the configuration file, and will be expanded either from higher-level properties in the configuration tree, or left to be resolved at a later time.
     + __Encryption__: any property value can be encrypted, and will be stored in